Xrenya/SaturationMapping/README.md

 ### Pipeline:
  Data &rarr; Preprocessing: Standart Scaler* &rarr; Model

- *(StandardScaler standardizes a feature by subtracting the mean and then scaling to unit variance.
-Unit variance means dividing all the values by the standard deviation)
+ *<sub>(StandardScaler standardizes a feature by subtracting the mean and then scaling to unit variance.
+Unit variance means dividing all the values by the standard deviation)</sub>

 ### Pytorh3D
 |Model                               | MSE    |